2 days in Santiago, Chile: 12 things to do in the city

 If you’d like to try one of those restaurants during your 2 days in Santiago, they are:

-Other highly recommended restaurants in Santiago to add to your Santiago itinerary include:
+Other restaurants in Santiago that we loved and I recommend adding to your Santiago itinerary are:

 • Bocanáriz, Jose Victorino Lastarria 276